Rest in the LORD, and wait patiently for Him.~Psalm 37:7a NKJV

+In our spiritual lives, are we are missing a blessing because we haven’t learned the art of waiting for the Lord’s direction?
+I know I do this on occasion.
 Do we make the same error as Abraham and Sarah, who preempted God’s plans for an heir?
 Much of the tension in the Middle East is a result of this mistake.
 History was altered over impatience.

 We are still seeing the effects of Abraham and Sarah’s mistake, and yet they are heralded as champions of the faith.
 Why?
 They learned to wait on God’s timing, and that is when they started to walk in the blessing, and shortly thereafter their promised heir was born.
 Was God teaching them patience?

 Let’s look at Noah.
 He waited patiently on the Lord and continued to build the ark even though it took many years to accomplish this task.
 Because Noah was faithful to God’s call upon his life and worked patiently even though others were in disbelief to the point of ridiculing him, he pressed forward and he procured the Lord’s favor in the process.
 Genesis 6: 8 ESV reads, “But Noah found favor in the eyes of the LORD.”
 God noticed Noah’s patience.
 This resulted in his greatest blessing–God’s continued favor throughout his lifetime.